ellertj/ellertj.github.io/_posts/2023-12-30-top-10-movies-I-watched-in-2023.md

 saying "I liked this movie for the shock factor," so I'll try to sidestep that by saying I liked this movie because of *how ridiculous* the shock factor is.
-This movie tells you that Brendan Gleeson is planning to cut off his own finger, and then you say "that would be kind of insane, don't you think," and it sort of agrees, "yeah, that would be dumb."
-And then Brendan Gleeson cuts off his finger, and you look at the movie in disgust, and the movie looks right back at you and says "what else were you expecting?"
+This movie tells you that Brendan Gleeson is planning to cut off his own finger, and then you say "That would be kind of insane, don't you think," and it sort of agrees, "Yeah, that would be dumb."
+And then Brendan Gleeson cuts off his finger, and you look at the movie in disgust, and the movie looks right back at you and says "What else were you expecting?"

 ## _Nope_ (2022)
 I don't know how much I have to say about